bananasmoothii/LimoControlCenter/README.md

 If you want to run the GUI alone, you can do so by following the instructions below.

+Note that in development mode, the GUI will try to connect to the server at port 80.
+For exemple, the Kotlin server runs on `localhost:80` and npm's dev mode runs on `localhost:5173`, but it still tries to connect to `localhost:80`.

 ### Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and